What is Coaching?

 How Does Coaching Work?

-The coaching process starts with reflecting on where you are now, what you would like to change and what your coaching goals are.
+The coaching process starts with reflecting on where you are now, what you would like to change, and what your coaching goals are.
 Then, through asking the right questions, providing insight and an objective perspective, we explore ideas and options to help you move forward.
 As your coach, I will both support you and also hold you accountable to implement the plans, actions and mindset necessary to achieve your goals.
 All coaching sessions are confidential, allowing you the space to explore your thoughts and feelings privately and without judgement.
 Your coaching journey and the insights it provides are often just as important, if not more important than the end result.
-Depending upon where you live, we can either work together face-to-face, or we can connect virtually (via Zoom, Skype, Facetime, WhatsApp, etc.).
+Depending upon your preference we can connect either face-to-face or virtually.
 This allows plenty of flexibility.